Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: New order three splitting method

-\begin{section}{New order three splitting method} The goal of this section is to define the new splitting method~\eqref{c3}, which does not suffer from an order reduction when applied to the class of equations~\eqref{pde}.
+The goal of this section is to define the new splitting method~\eqref{c3}, which does not suffer from an order reduction when applied to the class of problems~\eqref{pde}.
 Thereby, before applying the flow $\phi^{D}_{\tau}$ of the diffusion operator $D$, we project the intermediate solutions, such that $u$ and also $Du$ are in the domain of $D$.
 For $j=1, 2$ and $n=0,\ldots,N$, $N \in \N$, we introduce time steps $\tau_1 = a\tau$ and $\tau_2 = \conja\tau$ and intermediate solutions

 Then, we define functions $r^{(j)}_{n}$, for which we introduce the following condition on the boundary,

 In the interior of $\Om$, we choose $r^{(j)}_n$ such that

 Furthermore, for any $n =0,\ldots,N$, we define $q^{(j)}_n$ by the solution of the elliptic problem